Phiandi/AI-Phishing-Email-Analyser/README.md

 - Support for analysing complete `.eml` email files.
 - More advanced Machine Learning models for comparison.
 - Explainable AI features showing why an email was classified as phishing.
-- Real-time phishing detection through a web application.
+- Real time phishing detection through a web application.

 ---